jpclipffel/ansible_project.k8s/README.md

 | `k8s_workers` | `worker`        | Kubernetes worker node                  |
 | `k8s_deleted` | `delete`        | Nodes marked to be removed from cluster |

-The helper tasks list `helper_inventory.yml` will set the correct node type and host group.
+The helper playbook `helpers/inventory.yml` will set the correct node type and host group.

 ---